zayihu/zayihu/README.md

 #### Everyday work setup
 ✅ Arch Linux as OS

-✅ KDE & Hyprland as desktop environments
+✅ Hyprland as desktop environment

 ✅ Kitty as terminal emulator